 Argiano dates back to the 16th century.
 The nearly 120 acres of vineyards are planted to Sangiovese, Cabernet Sauvignon, Merlot, Petit Verdot and Syrah.
-The wines, both Brunello di Montalcino and Super Tuscans, have routinely received outstanding scores.
+The wines, both Brunello di Montalcino and Solengo, have routinely received outstanding scores.
 In 1992 Argiano was acquired by the Countess Noemi Marone Cinzano.

 Solengo, which is Tuscan for “lone wild boar”, is the product of the combination between Tuscan soil and French grape-varieties: Cabernet Sauvignon, Merlot and Syrah.